-The Operating Company will make payments on a global security in accordance with the applicable policies of the depositary as in effect from time to time.
-Under those policies, the Operating Company will make payments directly to the depositary, or its nominee, and not to any indirect holders who own beneficial interests in the global security.
-An indirect holder's right to those payments will be governed by the rules and practices of the depositary and its participants, as described under "- Special Considerations for Global Securities".
+NMFC will make payments on a global security in accordance with the applicable policies of the depositary as in effect from time to time.
+Under those policies, NMFC will make payments directly to the depositary, or its nominee, and not to any indirect holders who own beneficial interests in the global security.
+An indirect holder's right to those payments will be governed by the rules and practices of the depositary and its participants, as described under "-Special Considerations for Global Securities."